-A lifelong journalist living in Brooklyn, Leon writes stories and commentary about immigration, labor, criminal justice, the media and business issues as well as anything else that gets him agitated.
-He’s reported from Mexico and Spain, the U.S. Southwest, and in more recent years from New York City, writing for Bloomberg News, the Chicago Tribune, the Associated Press and TheStreet.
+I write about movements for social and political change, immigration and labor, criminal justice and the First Amendment, the media and corporations.
+Sometimes, I just write about living in Brooklyn and raising two kids.
+I’ve reported from Mexico and Spain, the U.S. Southwest, and in more recent years from New York City, writing for Bloomberg News, the Chicago Tribune, the Associated Press and TheStreet.

-His first newspaper job was with the Register Citizen of Torrington, Conn. where he covered public education.
-Eager to work abroad, he left for Mexico City to write about a country struggling to come to terms with decades of autocracy, racism and corruption.
-He reported for six years for the Associated Press, the Arizona Daily Star, The Christian Science Monitor and assorted newspapers in Texas and Arizona.
+My first newspaper job was with the Register Citizen of Torrington, Conn. where I covered public education, an especially good beat.
+I left for Mexico City in the late-1980s to write about a country struggling to come to terms with decades of autocracy, racism and corruption, reporting from all over Mexico for the Associated Press, the Arizona Daily Star, The Christian Science Monitor and assorted newspapers in Texas and Arizona.

-After a short stint in Houston Texas, he moved to Madrid to work for the AP just as Europe was negotiating a pact for economic and political integration, and Spain was trying to come to terms with its own democracy.
-Since returning to the U.S. in the late-1990s, he has covered the media industry, the stock market, an assortment of political campaigns, various sports as well as entertainment for the Chicago Tribune, Bloomberg News, TheStreet and many other publications.
+After a short stint in Houston Texas, I moved to Madrid to work for the AP just as Europe was negotiating the creation of a union for economic and political integration, and Spain was engulfed in a series of crises that tested its return to democracy.
+Moving to New York, I wrote for an assortment of newspapers, magazines and wire services.

-Many of Leon’s stories from the 1980s and 1990s haven’t found their way onto the Internet but he does have the hard copies in a bunch of boxes in his basement.
+Many of my stories from the 1980s and 1990s haven’t found their way onto the Internet but I do have the hard copies in a bunch of boxes in my basement.
 You’re welcome to come over anytime to look through them.

 The nitty-gritty career details can be found at: https://www.linkedin.com/in/leonlazaroff/